Social Processes: Self-Supervised Meta-Learning over Conversational Groups for Forecasting Nonverbal Social Cues: Social Processes: Methodology

-The generative process for our model we call the Social Process (SP) follows Eq.~\ref{eq:np}, which we extend to social forecasting in two ways.
-We embed an observed sequence $\bm{x}$ for an individual into a condensed encoding $\bm{e} \in \mathbb{R}^{d}$ that is then decoded into the future sequence using a Seq2Seq architecture \cite{sutskeverSequenceSequenceLearning2014, choLearningPhraseRepresentations2014}.
-Our intuition is that this would cause the representation to encode \textit{temporal} information about the future.
-Further, for every individual we model this $\bm{e}$ as a function of their own behavior, and that of their partners as viewed by them.
-The intuition is that this captures the \textit{spatial} influence partners have on the participant over the $\tobs$.
-Using notation we established in Section~\ref{sec:task}, we define the observation model for the SP for a single participant $\mathrm{p}_i$ as
+The generative process for our Social Process (SP) model follows \autoref{eq:np}, which we extend to social forecasting in two ways.
+We embed an observed sequence $\bm{x}^i$ for participant $\mathrm{p}_i$ into a condensed encoding $\bm{e^i} \in \mathbb{R}^{d}$ that is then decoded into the future sequence using a Seq2Seq architecture \cite{sutskeverSequenceSequenceLearning2014, choLearningPhraseRepresentations2014}.
+Crucially, the sequence decoder only accesses $\bm{x}^i$ through $\bm{e}^i$.
+So after training, $\bm{e}^i$ must encode the \textit{temporal} information that $\bm{x}^i$ contains about the future.
+Further, social behavior is interdependent.
+We model $\bm{e}^i$ as a function of both, $\mathrm{p}_i$'s own behavior as well as that of partners $\mathrm{p}_{j, j\neq i}$ from $\mathrm{p}_i$'s perspective.
+This captures the \textit{spatial} influence partners have on the participant over $\tobs$.
+Using notation we established in \Cref{sec:task}, we define the observation model for $\mathrm{p}_i$ as

-If decoding is carried out in an auto-regressive manner, we can further write the right hand side of Eq.~\ref{eq:spdef} as $\prod_{t=f1}^{fT} p(\bm{b}_{t}^i|\bm{b}_{t-1}^i, \ldots, \bm{b}_{f1}^i, \bm{e}^i,\bm{r}_C,\bm{z})$.
+If decoding is carried out in an auto-regressive manner, the right hand side of \autoref{eq:spdef} simplifies to $\prod_{t=f1}^{fT} p(\bm{b}_{t}^i|\bm{b}_{t-1}^i, \ldots, \bm{b}_{f1}^i, \bm{e}^i,\bm{r}_C,\bm{z})$.
 Following the standard NP setting, we implement the observation model as a set of Gaussian distributions factorized over time and feature dimensions.
 We also incorporate the cross-attention mechanism from the Attentive Neural Process (ANP) \cite{kimAttentiveNeuralProcesses2019} to define the variant Attentive Social Process (ASP).
-Following Eq.~\ref{eq:spdef} and the definition of the ANP, the corresponding observation model of the ASP for a single participant is defined as
+Following \autoref{eq:spdef} and the definition of the ANP, the corresponding observation model of the ASP for a single participant is defined as